Comrade-rn/E2C-Arduino-Intro/DigitalIO.md

 }
 ```

-Now time to add the `if` statement to the loop (in between the two existing lines in the `loop` section).
+Now time to add the `if` statement to the loop (in between the two existing lines in the `loop` function).
 Here we want to execute the `if` statement block only when the button is pressed _and_ was not previously pressed.
 This means the are two conditions to be met simultaneously to enter the `if` statement block.
 This is done by using the _logical AND_ operator `&&` between the two conditions to be verified.
 To do so, add the following conditional statement:

 ```Arduino
 if (btnState && !prevBtnState) {